juliors1/poke-collector/README.md

 ## Getting Started:

-<a href="https://poke-collector-jrs.herokuapp.com/" target="_blank">PokeCollecter</a> - This will prompt you to the deployed web app where you can go get started on building your team
+<a href="https://poke-collector-jrs.herokuapp.com/" target="_blank">PokeCollector</a> - This will prompt you to the deployed web app where you can go get started on building your team

 <a href="https://trello.com/b/8PmKGTfC/pokecollector">Trello</a> - This link will direct you to my planning in moving foward with my web app.

 ## Instructions:

-First login to your google account to have access to the web app.You can click on the pokedex nav and search any pokemon you desire on your team.
+First login to your google account to have access to the web app.
+You can click on the pokedex nav and search any pokemon you desire on your team.
 If you want to add friends go to the trainer list and go check out any trainer profile.
 Now go on, have fun and Build Your Team!

 ## Technologies Used: